-The Rambla de la Granadilla winds through barren hills, a fertile path with a different type of vegetation.
-Palms and oleanders, reeds, fig trees and poplar groves with views to the Sierra in the distance.
-You will pass the infamous Cortijo del Fraile, site of the tragic events which inspired Federico García Lorca’s great work, “Bodas de Sangre”.
-Here the remains of now-extinct mining activities survive among rocky landscapes in splendid earth tones.
-Option of stopping to visit the Casa de los Volcanes (House of the Volcanoes) and gorgeous botanical garden.
+Take the Rambla de la Granadilla, a fertile path through barren hills where new vegetation surprises: palms and oleanders, reeds, fig trees and poplar groves all set against the far-off Sierra.
+Pause at the infamous Cortijo del Fraile, site of the tragic events which inspired poet Federico García Lorca’s masterpiece, 'Bodas de Sangre'.
+Remains of old gold-mining structures survive here surrounded by rocky landscapes in rich earth tones.
+Stop off for an optional visit to Casa de los Volcanes (House of the Volcanoes) or the intriguing El Albardinal botanical garden.

-Today’s route traverses areas of eroded lava rock studded with dwarf palm trees to reach imposing extinct volcanoes.
-Along the way you will pass ancient Moorish water systems, unique volcanic formations, small palms, wild olive groves and deep gorges, leaving the desert behind and gazing toward the Mediterranean beyond with stunning views to some fishing villages on the coast.
-In the afternoon, the route circles back to the hotel in Rodalquilar.
+Trek across eroded lava rock landscapes studded with dwarf palms.
+Contemplate imposing extinct volcanoes, ancient Moorish irrigation systems, wild olive groves and deep gorges, then emerge from the desert to meet the Mediterranean face to face.
+Press onward past fishing villages as the route circles back to your hotel in Rodalquilar.

-This walk follows the cliffs through an unspoilt area, where oases and palm groves emerge from among the fossil dunes and bright white villages provide contrast to complete the picture.
-Dark sandy beaches and historic pirate hideaways lead to the next accommodation, in a charmingly authentic fishing village.
-Just inland, el Cerro de los Frailes, at 493m Cabo de Gata’s highest summit.
+Venture into an unspoilt area, hiking clifftops above colourful vistas.
+Palm groves sprout up from the fossil dunes and bright white villages provide contrast to complete the picture.
+A bit of romance tinges the day, with dark sandy beaches and historic pirate hideaways on your way to the charmingly authentic fishing village of San José.
+Just inland, el Cerro de los Frailes, at 493 m Cabo de Gata’s highest summit.

-Today you will see the most popular beaches in the area, as well as the secret coves which can only be reached on foot - Los Amarillos, Chica, Grande del Barranco, Lance de Perro, Playa del Barronal, Media Luna, Los Genoveses and Monsul.
-An adventurous and varied route with ever-changing views and a marvellous way to end your week in the Natural Park.
+The Cabo’s most popular beaches will entice you, as will secret coves which can only be reached on foot - Los Amarillos, Chica, Grande del Barranco, Lance de Perro, Playa del Barronal, Media Luna, Los Genoveses and Monsul.
+A mind-boggling series of sunny stops and ever-changing views.
+Revel in coastal quiet on this adventurous and varied route, a fitting way to end your week in Cabo de Gata Natural Park.